CopernicaMarketingSoftware/Documentation/Publisher/en/personalization-settings.md

 # Personalization settings

 For every document and template you can configure the personalization settings.
-With these settings you contol the language that is used for displaying dates.
+With these settings you control the language that is used for displaying dates.
 You can find the personalization settings on the left of your screen under every opened template or document.